Configuring the Azure Information Protection policy

 The Azure Information Protection policy applies to the Azure Information Protection client (classic) and not the Azure Information Protection unified labeling client.
 Not sure of the difference between these clients?
 See this FAQ.

-If you are looking for information to configure sensitivity labels and policy settings for the unified labeling client, see Overview of sensitivity labels from the Office documentation.
+If you are looking for information to configure sensitivity labels and policy settings for the unified labeling client, see Learn about sensitivity labels from the Microsoft 365 Compliance documentation.

 To configure classification, labeling, and protection for the classic client, you must configure the Azure Information Protection policy.
 This policy is then downloaded to computers that have installed the Azure Information Protection client.